 The curriculum is everything that is taught in school from the academic subjects to good manners and respect for others.
 The aim of the Governors is to ensure that the school provides a broad, balanced and relevant curriculum which caters for the needs of each child.
-In this way children will gain knowledge of the world about them and develop a desire to learn more about the world.
+In this way, children will gain knowledge of the world around them and develop a desire to learn more about the world.

-The National Curriculum and RE together with the distinctive contribution of the schools formal and informal polices all contribute to the whole school curriculum.
+The National Curriculum and RE, together with the distinctive contribution of the schools formal and informal polices, all contribute to the whole school curriculum.

 The Education Inspection Framework states that a school’s curriculum offer should be centered on the three ‘Is’ – ‘intent’, ‘implementation’ and ‘impact’.

 Curriculum intent is about curriculum design, the emphasis being on how effectively schools provide a broad and balanced curriculum for all pupils, opening rather than closing doors to future success.